 Global Systematic Investors LLP (“GSI”) is an investment management firm authorised in the United Kingdom by the Financial Conduct Authority with permission to provide certain regulated products and services.
-GSI may provide investment services and products to a variety of clients.
-In doing so, GSI will endeavour to treat all clients fairly, including when voting proxies on behalf of its clients.
+We may provide investment services and products to a variety of clients.
+In doing so, we will endeavour to treat all clients fairly, including when voting proxies on behalf of clients.

-Currently, given the additional costs associated with voting proxies, GSI believes that it is not in the best economic interests of its clients to vote most, if not all, proxies.
-However, if GSI believes that an individual circumstance warrants voting or if the firm’s view on the costs and benefits changes, then the following procedures apply.
+Currently, given the additional costs associated with voting proxies, we believe that it is not in the best economic interests of our clients to vote all proxies.
+Instead, we select a subset of the funds’ holdings that we believe warrant voting.
+Where proxies are voted, the following procedures apply.

 Proxy Voting Procedures